MichaelABryant/credit-card-cluster/README.md

-# Project Overview for Credit Card Users Cluster Analysis
+# Credit Card Users Cluster Analysis

 This repository is for the analysis, clustering, and modeling done with a credit card history dataset.
 Below you will find an overview of the data, code, and results.
 The goal was to create a project where I perform an exploratory data analysis (EDA) including a principal component analysis (PCA), cluster analaysis, feature engineering, and apply machine learning algorithms to predict clusters based on credit card usage.